-The Child Care project support day care centres, children’s homes and schools to promote education and break the cycle of poverty within the communities of Udaipur.
+The Child Care project support day care centres, community outreach projects and schools to promote education and break the cycle of poverty within the communities of Udaipur.

 You will work alongside the local team to create exciting sessions to develop children’s creative and communication skills.
 Developing their English vocabulary and experiencing a classroom environment sets the groundwork before they start school.
-Volunteers also design creative and fun games and lead arts and craft activities at community outreach projects, children’s homes and a disabled school which the children would not usually have the opportunity to take part in.
+Volunteers also design creative and fun games and lead arts and craft activities at community outreach projects and a disabled school which the children would not usually have the opportunity to take part in.

 Living on the outskirts of Udaipur, you have the opportunity to explore the beautiful lakes, palaces and temples the city has to offer and to learn more about local culture and history.